GENI-NSF/geni-tools/README-omni.txt

   Note that PLC Web UI lists slices as <site name>_<slice name> (EG bbn_myslice), and we want only the slice name part here.

+==== print_slice_expiration ====
+ * format omni.py print_slice_expiration <slice name>
+ * example: omni.py print_slice_expiration my_slice

+  Print the expiration time of the given slice, and a warning if it is soon.
+  EG warn if the slice expires within 3 hours.

+  Arg: slice name
+  Slice name could be a full URN, but is usually just the slice name portion.
+  Note that PLC Web UI lists slices as <site name>_<slice name> (EG bbn_myslice), and we want only the slice name part here.

+  With the --slicecredfile option the slice's credential read from that file, if it exists.
+Otherwise the Slice Authority is queried.

 ==== getversion ====
  * format:  omni.py getversion [-a AM-URL]